JohnCorby/OWFasterLoadAssetBundles/README.md

 # OWFasterLoadAssetBundles

- port of BepInExFasterLoadAssetBundles for outer wilds
+A port of https://github.com/DiFFoZ/BepInExFasterLoadAssetBundles for Outer Wilds